MORTGAGE BANK HAS 2,000 VIRTUAL ASSISTANTS

 Brivity, however, is our favorite resource.

-This is b/c they offer the best talent and service, and that is probably b/c they are owned by Ben Kinney, who has a background in real estate; the firm well understands the needs of both agents and lenders and is able to sometimes source talent that is pre-trained with many of the skills we are looking for.
+This is because they offer the best talent and service, and that is probably because they are owned by Ben Kinney, who has a background in real estate; the firm well understands the needs of both agents and lenders and is able to sometimes source talent that is pre-trained with many of the skills we are looking for.

 If any readers are interested in learning more about Brivity, they should click this link: Learn More About Brivity.